Rodemfr/MicronetToNMEA/README.md

 ## Description

-MicronetToNMEA is a Teensy/Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream easily useable by your laptop or tablet software.
+MicronetToNMEA is a Teensy/Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream, easily useable by your laptop or tablet software.
 Additionnaly, it can also transmit NMEA navigation data from your Tablet/PC to your Micronet network.

 The project requires the following hardware :
 - A boat with Raymarine Wireless system.
 (The boat is not strictly required)
 - A Teensy 3.5 board.
-Any other 32-bit Arduino compatible board should also work with some adaptations of SW.
+Teensy 4.0 & 4.1 have also been successfully tested but Teensy 3.5 is still preferred.
 - A CC1101 based board.
 Any board should be fine as long as you can connect its SPI bus to the MCU.
 Take care to order a board with an antenna for 868 or 915MHz operations, not 433MHz.

 Optionally, you can add :